metamorph-inc/openmeta-rocket/README.md

 # OpenMETA-Rocket
 *An OpenMETA model for the conceptual design of high-powered rocket for the NASA Student Launch Competition*

-*[Check out our blog](https://www.metamorphsoftware.com/blog/) for the full report on this project!*
+Check out our [blog](https://www.metamorphsoftware.com/blog/) for the full report on this project.

 __Table of Contents__
 * [Summary](#summary)